 Key features and benefits

-- Low-residency program that can be completed in two years with minimal travel.
+- Distance learning program that can be completed in two years with minimal travel.

 - Exposure to some of the leading faculty in the world in ecopsychology and transpersonal psychology.